Get your free and exclusive +90-page Banking Passkey Report

 6. Which Browser supports the Digital Credential API?#

-The browser landscape for the Digital Credentials API is still taking shape, with notable differences in approach and support levels.
+The browser landscape for the Digital Credentials API has now taken shape, with Chrome 141 and Safari 26 shipping stable support in September 2025.
+There are notable differences in approach and support levels across browsers.

 In previous versions of this article, we predicted that Apple's approach would diverge from Google's by focusing on the org.iso.mdoc protocol.
 For historical context, our reasoning was as follows: